facebookresearch/pytext/CONTRIBUTING.md

 ```

 ## Updates to Docs
-The documentation only work with Python 3.7 and above.
+The documentation build process work with Python 3.7 and above.

 ## License
 By contributing to PyText, you agree that your contributions will be licensed